Speedphoenix/nexmo-developer/_tutorials/en/client-sdk/in-app-messaging/conversation-ui/swift.md

     }
 ```

 Now you are ready to present the chat interface along with the user information.
-To do this you will need to edit the `NXMClientDelegate` extenstion in the `ViewController.swift` file:
+To do this you will need to edit the `NXMClientDelegate` extension in the `ViewController.swift` file:

 ```swift
 extension ViewController: NXMClientDelegate {